sPHENIX-Collaboration/Singularity/README.md

 This macro download the current release of sPHENIX Singularity container and nightly build libs.
 If there is already a download, only updates will be transmitted.

 Currently we use the RCF ```rftpexp``` sftp servers for the download, which will prompt for RCF user password and will be slow (due to number of files).
 The total download size is about 20 GB.
-Optimization with webpage based package download is expected later.
+Optimizations with webpage based package download is expected later.

 4. Enter the Singularity container